kshapovalenko/Neuro-AI-fMRI-Speech-Encoder/README.md

 ## Repository Structure
 This repository contains the following files and directories:

-- `hw1_notebook.ipynb`: A comprehensive Jupyter notebook with all code.
+- `notebook.ipynb`: A comprehensive Jupyter notebook with all code.
+- `charts` folder: All Pycortex-generated charts.
+- `py_files_huth`: Support code files.
+- `rsa_values`: Saved files with calculated RSA values.
+- `word_data`: Saved files with transcript statistics.
 - `README.md`: This file provides an overview of the project, its objectives, and the contents of the repository.

 ## References